• Skip to primary navigation

 How to Make a Brachial Plexus Claim for Compensation

-Let a qualified professional guide your next steps to give you the best chance of winning compensation.
+• Choose a lawyer with a proven track record of winning compensation for birth injuries.
+Let a qualified professional guide you through the next steps to give you the best chance of winning compensation.

-You’ll also need to prove that your medical professional made a mistake and that it led to injury and disability.
+• You’ll also need to prove that your medical professional made a mistake and that it led to injury and disability.
 If you can prove these things, you have a good chance of winning a brachial plexus claim for compensation.

 Either way, that compensation will go a long way toward helping your child live a better life.